Lawyer: Newspaper gunman insane, not criminally responsible - WTMJ

 Hours after hearing that, jurors saw photographs of the dead from shotgun blasts in their own newsroom.
 They saw Wendi Winters collapsed in a hallway after she had just charged at Ramos with a trash can.
 They saw Gerald Fischman crumpled under his desk.
 They saw Rob Hiaasen dead in his cubicle.
 They also saw John McNamara dead at the back of the newsroom.
 Rebecca Smith died later at a hospital.

-They also saw an officer’s body camera video, showing Ramos emerging from under a desk in the newsroom and police officers later leading him out.
+Jurors also saw a security video of the attack, as well as an officer’s body camera video, showing Ramos emerging from under a desk in the newsroom and police officers later leading him out.

 Three years and a day after the attack on the newspaper, the second phase of a trial started for Ramos, who pleaded guilty — but not criminally responsible — to the June 28, 2018 slayings.
 The plea is Maryland’s version of an insanity defense.